 To keep your dog warm during the winter, it's also important to keep his feet warm.
 Dogs regulate their temperature through their feet and tongue, so a covering to keep their feet warmer doesn't hurt.
 Coverings can also protect sensitive paws from salts and other harmful chemicals which are often used in the winter.

-Good dog boots like Ultra Paws Durable Dog Boots will stay on your dogs feet and keep them dry and warm from the snow.
+As mentioned in 3 Best Products To Protect Your Dog's Paws On Snow and Ice, good dog boots like Ultra Paws Durable Dog Boots will stay on your dogs feet and keep them dry and warm from the snow.
 If your dog won't wear boots, Musher's Secret paw wax is a good option which can help protect your dog's paws from ice and salt.

-Warm Dog Tip #4: Insulated Shelter
+Warm Dog Tip #4: Provide Insulated Shelter

 Insulating a shelter for your dog is particularly important if he's an outside dog, or if he spends a lot of time outside.
 Even if you have a dog that's designed to handle cold weather, it's a good idea to bring him inside during the night hours when it gets particularly cold.

 To keep your dog warm outside, it's important to provide him with a warm dog house.
 This can be done with insulation.
 This can be done by attaching carpet to the bottom of the dog house, insulating it with straw, or adding a heat pad to the bottom of the dog house.
 Some owners also put heat lamps inside the dog house for added warmth and light.
 If you do anything electrical, be sure to set it up so the dog can't chew on any wires or get burnt.

 A great article on 6 House Warming Ideas For Dog Houses can be helpful offering ideas on ways to have a warmer house for your dog.

 Warm Dog Tip #5: Make Sure There Is Warm Bedding